webpchecker

 SUMMER INNANEN

-Summer is a Body Image Coach, author of Body Image Remix and host of one of my favorite podcasts, Eat The Rules (formerly Fearless Rebelle Radio) which is dedicated to body image, body positivity, self-worth, anti-dieting and feminism.
+Summer is a Body Image Coach, author of Body Image Remix and host of one of my favorite podcasts, Eat The Rules which is dedicated to body image, body positivity, self-worth, anti-dieting and feminism.

 ASHLEE BENNETT